ryandward/sgrna_design/README.rst

 Formatting Results as Bed File (Optional)
 =============================================

+Consider using my tsv parser if you perform a lot of command-line interpretation and genome arithmetic.
+The ``sele`` command functions like an ad-hoc ``select`` command such as you might find in an SQL database, but without having to set one up. https://github.com/ryandward/sele

 If you plan to use the output for downstream processing, you can reformat the output as a bed file; the coordinates are standard zero-width compatible.

 +----------+----------+-----------+---------+---+------+----------------+-----------+